ietf-teep/architecture/draft-ietf-teep-architecture.md

     Unique device identification allows the TAM to provide services to the device, such as managing installed TAs, and providing subscriptions to services, and locating device-specific keying material to communicate with or authenticate the device.
-In some use cases it may be sufficient to identify only the class of the device.
+In some use cases it may be sufficient to identify only the class of the device, for example, a DAA Issuer's group public key ID when the attestation uses DAA, see {{I-D.ietf-rats-daa}}.
 The security and privacy requirements regarding device identification will vary with the type of TA provisioned to the TEE.

   - TEE Identifying Information: The type of TEE that generated this attestation must be identified.